 Land in Britain is typically owned by someone.
 So, if you want to partake in a bit of ‘wild camping’, you’ll need to get explicit permission from the landowner.
 If you don’t, you could be in breach of the law.

-The wild camping laws in the UK somewhat vary, as it is generally illegal in England and Wales (unless you get permission from the landowners), whereas in Scotland, the rules effectively allow wild camping everywhere, thanks to the Land Reform (Scotland) Act 2003, which permits the public to camp on most unenclosed lands.
+The wild camping laws in the UK somewhat vary, as it is generally illegal in England and Wales (unless you get explicit permission from the landowners), whereas in Scotland, the rules are slightly different thanks to the Land Reform (Scotland) Act 2003, which allows the public to camp on most unenclosed lands.

 If you’re travelling in England and Wales, there are still places that you can go wild camping, such as the Lake District and parts of Dartmoor.